rejetto/hfs/README.md

 Supported entries are:
 - `port` where to accept http connections.
 Default is 80.
 - `vfs` the files and folders you want to expose.
 For details see the dedicated following section.
-- `admin_port` the port where to reach admin interface.
-Default is 63636.
-- `admin_network` the network address where to reach admin interface.
-Default is 127.0.0.1 .
 - `log` path of the log file.
 Default is `access.log`.
 - `log_rotation` frequency of log rotation.
 Accepted values are `daily`, `weekly`, `monthly`, or empty string to disable.
 Default is `weekly`.
 - `error_log` path of the log file for errors.
 Default is `error.log`.